Laguna1989/obsidian_notes/Learnings/books/Mark Seeman - Dependency Injection.md

 I would like to discuss with you:

-* Have you noticed any of the anti-patterns in your current or previous project?
+- Have you noticed any of the anti-patterns in your current or previous project?
 In which way are/were they harmful?
-* Were you able to refactor or at least mitigate the effects of the anti-pattern?
+- Were you able to refactor or at least mitigate the effects of the anti-pattern?

 ## Week 5 (Code Smells and Application-Design)

-* The code smells introduced were Constructor-overinjection, Abstract Factory and Cyclic Dependencies
+- The code smells introduced were Constructor-overinjection, Abstract Factory and Cyclic Dependencies
-* Have you noticed any of the code smells in your current or previous project?
+- Have you noticed any of the code smells in your current or previous project?
 Were they harmful or could you live with the code smell?
 Were you able to refactor or mitigate the effects of the code smells?
-* There are examples given for application composition.
+- There are examples given for application composition.
 Do you follow the example given in your current or previous project?
 What is the outcome and effect?
-* One point not mentioned here is the design of middleware or library code.
+- One point not mentioned here is the design of middleware or library code.
 How would you proceed in this case?
 What smells might originate there?

-### Text week 5
+### Text Week 5

 Hi everyone.
 This week we are going to read about Code Smells and Application design (page 163 236).

 The code smells introduced in the book are Constructor-overinjection, Abstract Factory and Cyclic Dependencies.

 I would like to discuss with you:

-* Have you noticed any of the code smells in your current or previous project?
+- Have you noticed any of the code smells in your current or previous project?
 Were they harmful or could you live with the code smell?
 Were you able to refactor or mitigate the effects of the code smells?
-* There are examples given for application composition.
+- There are examples given for application composition.
 Do you follow the example given in your current or previous project?
 What is the outcome and effect?
-* One point not explicitly mentioned by the book is the design of middleware or library code.
+- One point not explicitly mentioned by the book is the design of middleware or library code.
 How would you proceed in this case?
 What smells might originate there?

 ## Week 6 (Object Lifetime and Interception)

-* How does the IDisposable idea translate to languages without garbage collection?
+- How does the IDisposable idea translate to languages without garbage collection?
-* Table 9.1 lists multiple cross cutting concerns.
+- Table 9.1 lists multiple cross cutting concerns.
 Do you have similar cross cutting concerns in you project and how did you solve them?
-* In listing 9.7 (interception for security) it is suggested to throw an exception if the user has insufficient rights to perform a certain action.
+- In listing 9.7 (interception for security) it is suggested to throw an exception if the user has insufficient rights to perform a certain action.
 This might be a valid approach in c#, but in c++, exceptions should be exceptional.
 How would you handle the behavior there?

 ### Text Week 6

 Hi everyone.
 This week we are going to read about Object Lifetime and Interception (page 236 - 301).